-4.9 Guidance is continually evolving.
+4.9 Guidance is Continually Evolving

-The International Accounting Standards Board (IASB), the International Actuarial Association (IAA), various regulators and other bodies are continuously issuing discussion papers and new standards that have a bearing on these matters.
+The International Accounting Standards Board ("IASB"), the International Actuarial Association, various regulators and other bodies are continuously issuing discussion papers and new standards that have a bearing on these matters.
 Members cannot be expected to keep abreast of all the debates outside of Australia.
-It can be noted that the IASB issued an Exposure Draft on Insurance Contracts on 30 July 2010, with comments due by 30 November 2010.
-The ED proposes a "building block" approach with the first building block defined as "a current, unbiased and probability weighted estimate of the cash flows from the insurance contract".
+It is noted that the IASB issued an Exposure Draft ("ED") on Insurance Contracts in July 2010 and is expected to release an updated ED in the future.
+The ED proposes a "building block" approach with the first building block defined as "an explicit, unbiased and probability-weighted estimate (ie expected value) of the future cash outflows less the future cash inflows that will arise as the insurer fulfils the insurance contract." (paragraph 22)